AltropInc/alt/doc/script/OutputFormatting.md

 ### Formatters for Strings

-Formatters for strings provides specifications of text layout arrangement, alignment and appearance.
+Formatters for strings provide specifications of text layout arrangement, alignment and appearance.
 They are applied to strings converted from all types of values.
 For example,
 ```altro
 print([italic=1], "pi = ", 3.14);
 ```